CornerstonePres/cornerstone-pres/_events/2021-07-08-thursday-small-group.md

 We will read chapter 28 & 29 in 40 Days of Decrease

-See you NEXT Thursday, August 18.
+See you Thursday, August 18.

 Come even if you do not have the book.